 The cost of development includes rebuilding your home if it is destroyed in the event of a flood.
-The insurance company's underwriter will determine this figure based on factors such as the cost of materials and labor in your area.
-The replacement value might change every year, as the cost of goods and services fluctuates.
+The insurance company's underwriter will determine this figure based on the materials your home was made of, as well as the cost of materials and labor in your area.
+The replacement value may differ from year to year, as the cost of goods and services fluctuates.

-The maximum limit of coverage depends on whether you go choose to buy a federal or private flood insurance policy.
-Coverage from by the NFIP typically doesn't exceed $250,000.
-Private flood insurers tend to provide much higher limits.
-For example, the Homeowners Choice Property & Casualty Company provides coverage up to $500,000 to homeowners in South Carolina.
+The maximum limit of coverage depends on whether you choose to buy a federal or private flood insurance policy.
+Coverage from the NFIP typically can't exceed $250,000 for your home's structure and $100,000 for your personal property.
+Private flood insurers can provide much higher limits.
+For example, the Homeowners Choice Property & Casualty Co. provides up to $500,000 of coverage to homeowners in South Carolina.